PeterHUistyping/Design_Pattern/README.md

 9. Optional    (Exception)

-## Summary
+## Compare and Contrast
+1, 2 are all Creational patterns.
+1. Singleton stores a private static final instance and lazy instantiates it.
+2. Factory Design is using class method to replace new, Factory has a method createInstance for different subtypes.

 3, 4 , 6 are all wrappers.
 (Structural)
+They are all achieved by using composition (in adapter, decorator and composite).
-3 wraps A to B ( different inheritance tree ).
+3. Adapter wraps A to B ( different inheritance tree ).
+   Composition of service.
-4 wraps A to A.
+4. Decorator wraps A to A.
+   Composition of component interface.
-6 wraps a group of A and A.
+6. Composite wraps a group of A and A.
+   Composition of component interface.

 5, 7, 8 are all Behavioural patterns.
+(State, Method and Communication) They are all achieved by using composition (in the context at least).
-5 identifies common communication patterns between objects.
+5. Observer identifies common communication patterns between objects.
-[A publisher vs a list of observers 1:M]
+[A publisher vs a list of observers 1:M, Composition]
-7 changes its type at runtime
+7. State changes its state (composition) at runtime
-8 select Algorithms on the fly, using composition.
+8. Strategy selects Algorithms (composition) on the fly.

+Design Pattern Meaning:
+Open for extension, Closed for modification.
+There is no need to achieve the above ... functionality by changing existing code.

 ## 1. Singleton
 [Code Here](./Singleton_single_threaded.java) \